 There are also two external zippered pockets, as well as two open side pockets.
 And the backpanel is padded and ventilated throughout, ensuring that you will stay comfortable while you’re wearing the Novex.

-A rolling underseat tote is the perfect companion to a checked suitcase.
+A rolling underseat tote is a perfect companion to a checked suitcase.
 It’s large enough for any items you couldn’t fit into the big suitcase, as well as for all things you like having handy during flights.
 And the Travelpro Crew 11 is easily one of the best rolling totes money can buy.

 It is an awkward size – it will definitely fit into overhead compartments, but it might not fit under every seat.
 Which shouldn’t be an issue if it’s the only bag you are bringing inside the cabin.

-This tote is made from ballistic nylon, which has DuraGuard coating for improved scratch and stain resistance.
+This tote is made from ballistic nylon, which has a DuraGuard coating for improved scratch and stain resistance.
 It features an internal laptop sleeve, which can easily fit most 15.6” devices.
 And there’s also a tablet sleeve that fits standard 9.7” tablets, which is pretty great.

-In fact, the external front compartment of the bag even has an organizer panel, with slots for pens, credit cards, keys etc. These are actually really useful for those who frequently travel for business, especially with all the extra space for files and folders.
+In fact, the external front compartment of the bag even has an organizer panel, with slots for pens, credit cards, keys, etc. These are actually really useful for those who frequently travel for business, especially with all the extra space for files and folders.

 The Crew 11 bag features two in-line skate wheels and a retractable wheel handle.
-This makes it really easy to move around with the tote, since you don’t have to carry it in your arms all the time.
+This makes it really easy to move around with the tote since you don’t have to carry it in your arms all the time.
 You can also mount it on top of a larger suitcase, thanks to the luggage strap in the back, which makes this tote an excellent addition to your checked suitcase.

-This is a small underseat bag, so it’s great if you’re looking for a carry on as an addition to your checked suitcase.
+This is a small underseat bag, so it’s great if you’re looking for a carry-on as an addition to your checked suitcase.
 It has a spacious main compartment, which can easily fit all of your in-flight necessities.
 And there’s a padded laptop sleeve inside the bag that can fit devices up to 15.6”.
-One of the pockets inside the bag is also large enough to fit a standard-sized tablet, allowing you to travel with two devices in this wheeled carry on.
+One of the pockets inside the bag is also large enough to fit a standard-sized tablet, allowing you to travel with two devices in this wheeled carry-on.